 You will participate in a variety of local mission and ministry opportunities to help you explore different ways to engage with others, share your faith and to serve God.
-This may include working as a team to lead collective worship in local primary schools.
-We will also do an overseas mission trip together, which will provide a further opportunity for you to discover, use and develop your gifts and talents.
+This engagement will include participation in contextual learning through Cliff College's Mission and Evangelism Placement programme, and in opportunities for travel inside and outside the UK to explore faith, theology and mission across different cultures and contexts.

 Find out more about the Cliff Year at one of our upcoming events:

 I've learnt and grown a lot.
 I've also loved being part of a Christian community and meeting some wonderful people.

 Rebekah, 2020-21 Cliff Year participant

 The Cliff Year has given me the opportunity to live in community which has given me space to grow and develop as a person alongside others, whilst developing a good routine like reading my Bible and praying with other people.